makeronicc/makeroni/content/about/_index.md

 We're having online with a virtual meeting on the first Sunday of every month.

 We also have [physical meetings](/news/in-the-flesh/) (in Wimbledon) on the third Sunday of every month.
-You'll want to be signed up on [Makeroni Discord](https://discord.gg/HYYXHSu) to be kept up to date and the show your interest in attending an event.
+You'll want to be signed up on [Makeroni Discord](https://discord.gg/HYYXHSu) to be kept up-to-date and to show your interest in attending an event.

 And finally the website, [Makeroni.cc](https://makeroni.cc), where you are right now, will be the base for a community contributed blog, and the launchpad for our longer term plans.

 ## What will Makeroni be?

-The long term plan is that we're going to build out the web site to enable users to sign up as Makeroni members, complete with a location and as conditions change, the site will enable groups of local makers (or visiting makers) to meetup and compare notes, hack devices and the like in a safe environment.
-So, that's the plan and if you want to join in making it real, welcome aboard.
+The long term plan is that we're going to build out the website to enable users to sign up as Makeroni members, complete with a location.
+As conditions change, the site will enable groups of local makers (or visiting makers) to meetup and compare notes, hack devices and the like in a safe environment.
+So, that's the plan and if you want to join in making it real, welcome aboard!